-How does Syracuse Apply AP credit?
+How does Syracuse apply AP and IB credit?

 Students may earn credit for AP Chemistry with a 5 on the AP exam.